-One of the great things about relocating to A Different Place is the learning curve.
-While some folks find it too easy to begin honking and beeping about how things just ain’t right in the new place, I find it mostly tremendous.
-So it is with my wife’s effort to obtain medical marijuana here in Southern California. … Far as I can tell, this is The Future and I’m glad to be part of it, even if it’s something I’ve just not gotten into.
+While some folks find it too easy to begin honking about how things ain’t right in a new place, I find it mostly tremendous — and so it is with my wife’s effort to obtain medical marijuana here in Southern California. … Far as I can tell, this is The Future and I’m glad to be part of it, even if it’s something I’ve just not gotten into.

 I thought the hardest part would be deciding which books to take, since we have many and I have a thing for real books over a Nook or similar device.
 But now, looking at the kitchen, it appears to toughest decisions are still to come.